-We are undertaking an assessment of our position against the data security and protection toolkit and will perform our submission for 2021/22 by 30 June 2022 (as mandated for CCGs).
+We undertook an assessment of our position against the data security and protection toolkit and submitted a 'standards met' assessment for 2021/22 (on 30 June 2022, as mandated for CCGs).

 Business critical models

 Following the 2013 MacPherson review, we have concluded that we do not operate any business critical analytical models that would be subject to quality assurance in line with recommendations.